1. NAME AND CONTACT DETAILS OF THE PERSON RESPONSIBLE FOR PROCESSING AND THE DATA PROTECTION OFFICER

 4. COOKIES AND TRACKING PIXELS

-We use so-called cookies or similar functions such as tracking pixels on our website to provide our website technically and to record the use of our website statistically and evaluate it for the purpose of optimisation (see section 5).
+We use so-called cookies or similar functions such as tracking pixels on our website to provide our website technically and to record the use of our website statistically.
 We base the processing of your data through the cookies and pixels used for the above-mentioned technically necessary purposes in accordance with Art.
 6 para.
 1 sentence 1 lit. f) GDPR on our legitimate interest, which is to be regarded as justified in the sense of the above-mentioned regulation.

 In addition, we set cookies and process the data through the cookies used only on the basis of your consent in accordance with Art.
 6 para.
 1 sentence 1 lit. a) GDPR.
 You can revoke your consent at any time with effect for the future using our Consent Management Tool.
 You can access the Consent Management Tool at any time via the link at the end of the website.